Azure/azure-sdk-for-go/sdk/azidentity/troubleshoot.md

 ### Azure CLI not installed

 The Azure CLI must be installed and on the app's path.
-Follow the instructions at [How to install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) to install it.
+To install it, see [How to install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
 Then try authenticating again.

 ### Azure account not logged in